-Unravelling risk and reducing disputation
+Unravel risk and reduce disputation

 Reform government contracting behaviours to realise in practice the objectives of the Commonwealth Procurement Rules: that risk is actually borne by the party best placed to manage it, including by government.
-The ACT Government has a role to play in overseeing the projects it governs and as a principal, setting the tone for the rest of the supply chain.

-Being a Model Client
+Be a Model Client

-Adopt a Model Client Policy and embody Model Client behaviours into all procurement to address undesirable contracting behaviours which hinder productivity and ACT's economic growth.
+Adopt a Model Client Policy and embody Model Client behaviours into all procurement to address undesirable contracting behaviours which hinder productivity and the NT's economic growth.

-Building business capacity and confidence
+Build business capacity and confidence